tony-xlh/JavaFX-Document-Scanner/readme.md

 ## The Java Library

 A Java library is made to wrap the REST API.
-You can include it in your library via JitPack: <https://jitpack.io/#tony-xlh/docscan4j>
+You can include it in your project via JitPack: <https://jitpack.io/#tony-xlh/docscan4j>